 To create a working flow, you must select at least one data destination.

-To configure the destination component, you need to set up a Google Service Account and create a new JSON key.
+To configure the data destination connector, you need to set up a Google Service Account and create a new JSON key.

 A detailed guide is available here.